fnbar0/fnbar-hud/README.md

 ## fnbar-hud
-- FiveM HUD for status, voice and vehicle made for ESX framework.

 > [!NOTE]
-> This HUD is compatible with [fnbar-notify](https://github.com/fnbar0/fnbar-hud) and [fnbar-scoreboard](https://github.com/fnbar0/fnbar-scoreboard), which means HUD colors changed by user will apply to both these resources aswell.
+> This HUD is compatible with [fnbar-notify](https://github.com/fnbar0/fnbar-hud) and [fnbar-scoreboard](https://github.com/fnbar0/fnbar-scoreboard), which means HUD colors changed by user in settings will apply to both these resources aswell.

+### FiveM HUD for status, voice and vehicle made for ESX framework.

+## Features
+- Status hud for health, hunger, thirst, oxygen and voice range.
+- /hudsettings command that allows players to change visibility of the HUD, and it's colors.
+- Well optimized.
+- Configurable.

 ## Dependencies
 - [ox_lib](https://github.com/overextended/ox_lib)